eldad87/Fork.js/README.md

 Fork.js
 =======

-An easy way to fork and excute commands between parent-child processes.
+An easy way to fork and execute commands between parent-child processes.

 ### Create a forkable child in one of 2 ways (save as child.js):
 #### Extend: